Let’s travel back in time to the eve of my 25th birthday.

 “Z!
 I’m so sorry!
 I was such a drunken idiot last night!
 I totally see now how that was embarrassing.”

-My brother’s eyes were so red it looked as if someone had poured peroxide into them.
+My brother’s eyes were blood red.
+It looked as if someone had poured a capful of peroxide into them.
 He reeked of booze and cigarettes.
 I couldn’t stay mad.
 After all, I had told a story about him shitting his pants at his wedding.
 I deserved it.

 “I hate you,” I said, my voice dripping with sisterly love.
 “Let’s go get Bloody Marys.”

 As I sat hungover, still in my clothes from the night before, at the too-cool-for-school Standard Hotel rooftop bar and slugged back a drink with my clumsy oaf of a brother, I had a major life epiphany: There was nowhere in the world I would rather be.
 My friends weren’t LA-cool and probably couldn’t pull off the tank top with no bra look, but they were wonderfully outrageous.
-They loved me enough to bestow me with passionate birthday spankings!
-They were colorful and weird!
-Like me.
+My thighs weren’t lean like two Virginia Slim cigarettes but they were luscious and sexy!
+I might not be a celesbian, but might life was a better show than any actress could dream of starring in!

 Remember, a boring life without cringeworthy moments doesn’t make a New York Times bestselling memoir.
-But a crazy life, with haphazard flaws and loads of embarrassment, now that makes for a wildly successful memoir, babe.
+But a crazy life, peppered with zits and flaws and incessant humiliation, now that makes for a wildly successful memoir, babe.
 Keep it up, and they’ll turn your life into a movie.